-Follow-up

-You are to have a consultation with your plastic surgeon 3 and 12 months after the surgery.
-At the 3-month follow-up consultation, the result of the surgery can be evaluated, and new photos will be taken for documentation.
+Follow-up You are to have a consultation with your plastic surgeon 1, 3, and 12 months after the surgery.
+During the first follow-up, the possibility of resuming work and physical activity is assessed.
+At the 3-month follow-up, the result of the surgery can be evaluated, and new photos will be taken for documentation.